-Welcome to the Parish of Broughton, Marton and Thornton.
+Welcome to the Benefice of Broughton, Marton and Thornton.

 It is a great joy to once again be able to open our churches for public worship.